Finite Element and Machine Learning Modeling of Autogenous Self-Healing Concrete: Introduction

-This paper presents a coupled simulation model that integrates multiple relevant physical and chemical processes previously overlooked.
 We developed two distinct model versions using the FEniCSx finite element software \cite{fenics}: the Crack Diffusion Model (CDM) implementing standard diffusion across crack interfaces, and the Crack Membrane Model (CMM) implementing a binary gate that selectively allows diffusion only after reaching critical moisture levels.
-The models incorporate time-dependent feedback mechanisms, realistic diffusion coefficients, and damage evolution relating cement and water availability.
+The models incorporate time-dependent feedback mechanisms, realistic diffusion coefficients, and damage evolution that couples cement and water availability.

+Previous research has established a foundation for finite element analysis and physics-based modeling of autogenous self-healing concrete \cite{hilloulin2014autogenous,vedrtnam2025bacterial,shahsavari2016damage,chen2021hydration}.
+Building upon this foundation, the present work addresses several areas where enhanced modeling capabilities could provide more accurate predictions.

+First, while some studies have employed thermodynamic approaches where healing is governed by strain and energy equivalence \cite{shahsavari2016damage,pan2018damage}, autogenous self-healing concrete is driven by the hydration of cement clinker and the diffusion of water into the crack space.
+A diffusion-based approach captures the chemical processes that form healing crystals and accounts for the limiting factors of water and cement clinker availability.
+The models implement damage-dependent anisotropic diffusion, where the diffusion coefficient varies spatially based on the local damage field.
+Additionally, while some previous studies have assumed continuous water transport across crack interfaces \cite{hilloulin2014autogenous}, the CMM incorporates a gating mechanism that requires sufficient moisture buildup before allowing cross-crack transport, representing the physical process of pressure-based water penetration.

+The healing reactions depend on both the availability of water and cement clinker.
+While some studies have assumed uniform healing rates or simplified kinetics \cite{alkhuzai2023numerical,freeman2019simulation,mauludin2021computational}, the CDM and CMM incorporate a kinetics relationship that captures both water and cement clinker availability.
+The cement availability smoothing parameter accounts for both the spatial distance over which cement can be transported and its non-uniform, damage-dependent availability.

+The models fully couple diffusion and reaction processes within a single time-dependent framework, whereas previous studies have typically implemented these processes independently \cite{kanellopoulos2022selfhealing}.
+By updating each equation at each time step, the models capture feedback mechanisms that combine various physical processes into a unified simulation.
+This fully coupled approach represents the interdependent nature of moisture transport, cement availability, and healing kinetics.
+To address the computational cost of the coupled models, machine learning is used to predict healing times efficiently \cite{badarinath2021machine}.
+Explainable AI (XAI) is used to further interpret the models' predictions.

 The remainder of this paper is organized as follows: Section \ref{sec:modeling_approach} details the development of the Crack Diffusion Model, including governing equations, variables, and implementation methodology.
 Section \ref{sec:crack_membrane_model} introduces the Crack Membrane Model as an enhanced approach.
 Section \ref{sec:machine_learning_model} demonstrates machine learning applications for predicting healing behavior and reducing computational costs.
 Section \ref{sec:results_and_analysis} presents results and analysis of healing time relationships with crack angle and width parameters, including performance comparisons between CDM and CMM models and machine learning model evaluations.
 Section \ref{sec:limitations_and_future_extensions} discusses limitations and future extensions, and Section \ref{sec:conclusions} concludes with key findings and implications for infrastructure sustainability.